 Design of the Leadership Sheridan County program began in 1993.
 Similar programs had been implemented across the country and the Sheridan County Chamber of Commerce saw a need in this community.
 After modifying formats from other cities with the program, the first class started.

-The initial class had 12 participants, most of whom are still here and making strong contributions to our community!
+The initial class had 12 participants.
 That group graduated in January 1994 – our first graduating class, the Class of 1994.

-The Leadership Sheridan County program has continued each year for over 20 years and graduated over 300 students, all of whom have gained a great deal more insight into the issues of our community and a passion for being involved and making a difference in the future.
+The Leadership Sheridan County program has continued each year for nearly 30 years and graduated over 400 alumni, all of whom have gained a great deal more insight into the issues of our community and a passion for being involved and making a difference in the future.